ryanmaule/es-theme-elementerial-arkos/README.md

 # Compatibility

+This fork is developed for RG353V running ArkOS.

-Elementerial was made for the following resolutions:
+Original Elementerial was made for the following resolutions:

 - **480x320** (3:2 screen ratio), tested on Anbernic RG351M running AmberElec and RetroBat
 - **640x480** (4:3 screen ratio), tested on VirtualBox running Batocera and RetroBat